-The ideal age to start leash training is 6-7 months old, and the likelihood of success is higher with cats that have been spayed or neutered.
+The ideal age to start leash training is around 6 months old (though many people have successfully trained adult cats to walk on leashes).
+The likelihood of success is higher with cats that have been spayed or neutered.

 Rather than using a collar with a leash, cats should be walked using a proper harness or walking jacket designed specifically for felines.
 Walking jackets are recommended because they are more secure and comfortable.

-Cats are escape artists, so it’s important to choose a harness that is not easy to squirm out of.
+Cats are escape artists, so you should choose a harness that is not easy to squirm out of.
 Harnesses should be H-shaped, fastening at the stomach and neck.
 The leash should pull from between the shoulder blades rather than the neck.

 Introducing the Harness to the Cat

 Before beginning harness training, leave the harness out where the cat can sniff it and play with it.
-After a few days have passed, put the harness on the cat for 5 minutes but don’t attempt to walk the cat.
-Offer him his favourite food or treat, along with praise, right after putting on the harness so that he comes to associate the harness with positive experiences.
-Once he has eaten, let the cat wander around for a little while in the harness so that he gets used to it.
+After a few days, put the harness on the cat for 5 minutes, but don’t attempt to walk the cat.
+Offer him his favourite food or treat, along with praise, right after putting on the harness so that he associates the harness with positive experiences.
+Once he has eaten, let the cat wander around for awhile in the harness so that he gets used to it.
 Do this several times each day for 7-14 days.